ucb-bar/midas-top-release/README.md

     $ git submodule update --init --recursive

 ## <a name = "compilation"></a> Compilation
-First of all, define or edit your own design and config in `src/main/scala` if necessary.
+First of all, specify your target design in `src/main/scala`, like any other RocketChip SoC project(if necessary).
 To compile rocket-chip in Midas or Strober, run:

     $ make compile [STROBER=1] [DESIGN=<your design>] [CONFIG=<your config>]